RichardLitt/stranded-by-trump/index.md

 <br/>

+# If you are a Federal Employee

+Resist!
+"I was following orders" is not a valid statement.
+The ACLU has your back and will 100% defend your constitutional, moral actions.
+Get in touch with them ASAP.

 # Contribute

 We need help!
 Currently, there are a few things you can do to help @StrandedByTrump have more impact: